Genesis 43:15

 So the men took these gifts, along with double the amount of silver, and Benjamin as well.
 Then they hurried down to Egypt and stood before Joseph.

-So the men took these gifts
+So the men took these gifts,

-and Benjamin as well
+and Benjamin as well.

-They hurried down to Egypt
+Then they hurried down to Egypt

 Persons / Places / Events